 From singing soul to producing it

+As with any remarkable music maker, Savoy’s current work is a strong reflection of his previous influences, experiences and moods.
 From his family, Savoy inherited a deep background in jazz, gospel and soul music.
 His mother played piano, while singing in the church choir, and his father, also a vocalist, briefly pursued a career as a recording artist before later becoming a music executive.
 In addition, Savoy’s musically gifted uncles boasted resumes that included some of the biggest jazz acts of the 50s.
 With this family pedigree, it was only a matter of time before music would find its way into his heart.

 Not surprisingly, his early introduction to music came through the church.
 Even before birth, the impact on young Savoy could be felt.
 While attending church and enjoying her husband’s performance in a gospel play, his pregnant mother, according to family lore, felt the throbbing kicks of the family’s latest addition.
 Years later, Savoy would laugh that he’d “kick so hard they had to take her out of the church away from the music.”